 - Civility in Arbitration: This voluntary, online course presents scenarios that demonstrate how arbitrators should maintain civility during an arbitration hearing.
 Specifically, the course helps arbitrators evaluate their obligations before and during service on a case, and set a proper tone for conducting fair and efficient hearings.
 The course takes approximately one hour to complete and may be completed over a 30-day period.

 - Chairperson Training: This course instructs arbitrators on the added responsibilities of arbitrators assuming the important role of Chairperson.
-The course requires approximately nine hours of study time, and can be completed over a period of 30 days from the date of registration.
+The course requires approximately six hours of study time, and can be completed over a period of 30 days from the date of registration.
 There is an online assessment at the end of the course and a passing grade of 80 percent or greater is required.

 - Your Duty to Disclose: This voluntary, online course focuses on arbitrators' obligations to disclose information to FINRA, parties and co-arbitrators.
 The course describes FINRA's disclosure requirements, explains the necessity for complete disclosure and its importance to the neutrality of the process, instructs arbitrators on how to correctly make a disclosure and reinforces the need for arbitrators to meet their continuing disclosure obligations.
 The course takes approximately one hour to complete, and may be completed over a 30-day period.